 Translation and Adapting Content Can Help with Data Protection

 In 2018 to 2019, over a 12-month period, 32% of businesses in the UK identified cybersecurity breaches.

-One surprising benefit of translation and localization is that it can help with data security issues.
+One surprising benefit of translation services is that it can help with data security issues.
 The export industry regularly sends very sensitive data across national borders.
 An email may contain contracts, proprietary information, patent details, and other confidential data.
 It could be a problem if that data were compromised, as it would mean confidential business information and contact information leaking out.

-Translation and Localization Can Help with Communication Emergencies
+Translation Can Help with Communication Emergencies

 Export sales is an industry that can have many sudden “fires” to put out.
 An item’s production schedule might get knocked back.
 A shipment could be running late.
 Someone may have to renegotiate a contract last minute.
 A COVID lockdown could temporarily halt production entirely.